Airlock On Delivery Vessel, Helmet On

 “No; I’ll be fine,” I interrupted.
 “My ride isn’t far away.”
 At least, I hoped it wasn’t.

 People give the Confederates a hard time over their use of synthbots.
 On the one hand, it gives them a huge advantage in warfare; they make perfect expendable fighter pilots and intelligence operatives, never questioning orders, never growing old or retiring.
 On the other, there’s no denying they’re intelligent, even sentient; the Robots have a whole civilization built around synthetic life, and that makes what the Rebels do a form of slavery — a particularly abhorrent one, since they even control the minds of their pet bots.
+I guess you’ve got to or they start thinking for themselves, and then where’s your perpetual revolution gotten to?

-Then again, who was I to judge?
+Besides, who was I to judge?
 I’d just gotten rich off one of their schemes — not as rich as they had, but still.
 My own government — the State I’d sworn my life to protect, long ago — cooperated in the virtual enslavement of millions of natives, engaged in conquest, and now had paid for the privilege of burning down the planet I lived on — and for what?
 Some political move in a great game of empires, a negotiated point between diplomats and emperors on a galactic chessboard with rules beyond my comprehension.

 None of it mattered to me, not really.
-Here I was, with the whole world spread out beneath me, tracking the destruction by the explosions.
+Here I was, with the whole world spread out beneath me, tracking the still-ongoing destruction by the explosions.
 Nearly half the garrison must have died by now, and the casualty rates among civilians and the natives would be catastrophic — and all this was just one step, the setup for… for what, exactly?
 I’d never guess, not if I thought about it for hours.

 Speaking of which: The Confederate ship had gone to warp a couple of minutes ago.
 Time to call for my ride.